 - c.
 The licence can be extended, terminated or revoked at any time by Natural England or the Secretary of State, but this will not be done unless there are good reasons for doing so. - d.
 Any requests for information in a licence will be considered under the Environmental Information Regulations 2004 and the Freedom of Information Act 2000 as appropriate. - e.
 Additional Authorised Persons are advised to carry a copy of this licence at all times when acting under this licence. - f.
-An individual licence will be required for any activities that are not covered by this licence.
-Contact HS2wildlifelicensing@naturalengland.org.uk for further information g.
-It is the responsibility of the Licensee to ensure that each Additional Authorised Person has the appropriate level of expertise and experience to undertake the activities which they are permitted to undertake under this licence.
-It is also the Additional Authorised Person's responsibility to ensure that Assistants have appropriate training, experience and instruction to act under this licence.
+An individual licence may be required for any activities that would otherwise result in offences that are not covered by this licence.
+Contact HS2wildlifelicensing@naturalengland.org.uk for further information.